Ventura County District Attorney

 • Family Protection

 Law enforcement agencies in Ventura County have joined the District Attorney’s Office in our joint effort to thoroughly investigate and prosecute all crimes of domestic violence.
 In accordance with our protocol, police are trained in proper methods for investigating these cases so that all available evidence is gathered in a timely manner.
 This may include obtaining recorded statements of witnesses, photographs, documentation of all injuries, and securing other evidence.
-Due to the challenging nature of proving domestic violence charges in court, these cases are assigned to and handled vertically by deputy district attorneys in the Sexual Assault/Family Protection Unit.
+Due to the challenging nature of proving domestic violence charges in court, these cases are assigned to and handled vertically by deputy district attorneys.

 For Sexual Assault click here.